modernmt/modernmt/INSTALL.md

 * More cores generally will give you a faster training and translation request throughput.
 * More clock speed will generally give you a faster translation for the single request.

+### GPU (only for neural engine)
+At least one [CUDA-capable GPU](https://developer.nvidia.com/cuda-gpus).
+Current MMT version supports only single-GPU training, while you can increase the translation throughput using multiple GPUs at runtime.

 ### Memory
 *  Min 5GB
 *  1GB each 350MB of training data